 Leaving Art of Animation/Pop Century Resorts, you do not need to transfer if you are going to Hollywood Studios.
 Otherwise, you will need to get off at Disney’s Caribbean Beach Resort if you are going to EPCOT or Disney’s Riviera Resort.

 Caribbean Beach Resort

-If you are leaving from Riviera Resort, you do not need to transfer if you are going to EPCOT.
-All other destinations from Riviera Resort will require transferring at Disney’s Caribbean Beach Resort.
+If you are leaving Riviera Resort, you do not need to transfer if you are going to EPCOT.
+All other destinations from Riviera Resort will require transferring to Disney’s Caribbean Beach Resort.